In Canada, income tax is administered by the Canada Revenue Agency (CRA). The Canadian income tax year is from January 1 to December 31.

 As a student living in Canada, you must file your taxes.
 You are eligible to claim a refund and get your money back from the Canadian Government.

-If you have to pay tax for 2017 you must file an income tax and benefit return.
+If you have to pay tax every year, you must file an income tax and benefit return.
 If you have no income to report, you should still file a return.
-You may be eligible for certain benefits.
-You can collect tax credits from education, income, donations, etc.

-Email ISS at email@example.com with the following details:
+- Email us at firstname.lastname@example.org with the following details:

 Please note: We will reply to your email to confirm the appointment details.

 Tax Services will run in Podium (POD) 250.
 The times are as follows:

 |Thursday, March 14, 2019||1:00pm-5:00pm|

 |Thursday, March 21, 2019||1:00pm-5:00pm|

 - expect approximately 30 minutes per session (or longer if it’s a complicated case);

 - expect approximately 1 hour or more per session;